– The Bible Series –

-Taking an overview tour of the Bible makes that big book easier to understand.
+Having an overview of the Bible makes this big book easier to understand.

-The size and complexity of the Bible can make it seem irrelevant to our modern lives, so many people don’t want to read it.
+The Bible can seem big and complicated, so many people don’t want to read it.

 Realize how the parts of the Bible fit together and how we fit into the Bible’s story.

-What I want the group to know and understand: We want to become familiar with the Bible and not be intimidated by it.
+- KNOW: How to be familiar with the Bible and not be intimidated by it.

-What I want the group to experience: A curiosity that will drive us to read the Bible more and a confidence to open it and read it on a regular basis.
+- EXPERIENCE: A curiosity that will drive us to read the Bible more and the confidence to open it and read it on a regular basis.

-How I want the group to respond: By seeing our place in the Bible’s story and beginning to read it and apply it to our lives.
+- DO: See our place in the Bible’s story and begin to read it and apply it to our lives.

 This study will take some preparation work but it is worth it.
 Students today have very little knowledge about the Bible and much of that is because they don’t understand how the Bible fits together.
 It will be well worth the printing and cutting ahead of time.
 You will need to do the following…

-- PRINT out the TOUR LEADER’S GUIDE (this page).
+- PRINT the TOUR LEADER’S GUIDE.
+You can find it HERE in the leader’s column.
 The last three pages are the TIMELINE which you will need for the lesson (there is a blank page between each one in case you print it front and back).
-You can print this on regular paper
+You can print this on regular paper.

 - CUT out each of the 8 rectangles on the TOUR CARDS pages.